Home » ⇾ Six essential spring flowering garden tips

 If you’re not sure of what or how to tidy your shrubs, shoot me an email.

-Garden weeds that appear in the spring are easy to remove because they have shallow roots.
-You can pull small weeds by hand or use an old table fork (this works really well) to get weeds out.
-Very clever!
-Weeds can be cultivated using a sharp hoe to slice the undesired plant just below the soil line so they shrivel up and die.
-For larger, more developed weeds, you must get the shovel to dig out and attack weeds at their roots.
-Note: For smaller weed removal, garden soil should be a bit damp for best results.
-However, using a garden hoe or shovel for weed removal, it is best to wait until the soil is warm and the gardens are dry.
+Garden weeds that sprout in the spring are a cinch to remove, thanks to their shallow roots.
+You can effortlessly pull out small weeds by hand or use an old table fork (which surprisingly works like a charm) to extract them.
+For a more systematic approach, a sharp hoe can be used to slice the unwanted plant just below the soil line, causing them to wither and perish.
+When dealing with larger, more established weeds, a shovel might be necessary to dig them out at their roots.
+Remember, for smaller weed removal, the soil should be slightly damp for optimal results.
+However, when using a garden hoe or shovel, it’s best to wait until the soil is warm and the gardens are dry.
 “Weeds are nature’s graffiti.” ~ J.L.W.
 Brooks

-Moving (or fluffing) your mulch in the spring is essential.
-I know, right?
-In the winter, mulch compresses with the weight of snow and ice, leaving a crusty surface.
-Moving mulch around in the spring breaks up this crust, which, in turn, allows water to reach the soil.
-If the mulch is not uncrested, water will run off the mulch, leaving plants thirsty.
-Once you have moved the mulch around, you might find spots with little or no mulch.
-Now is a great time to top up mulch to a depth of two to three inches for all garden areas.
+Moving or fluffing your mulch in the spring is important for your garden.
+In winter, mulch can become compressed under the weight of snow and ice, resulting in a hard, crusty surface.
+Fluffing the mulch in spring helps break up this crust, allowing water to penetrate to the soil.
+If you don’t break up the crust, water may run off the mulch, leaving your plants thirsty.
+After fluffing, you might notice areas where the mulch is sparse or missing.
+This is a great time to top-up your garden mulch.

 The Gabby Gardener